 “Why do I fart so much?
 How can I stop?”

-The same goes with the foods you choose to consume, especially since Greuner says most people have a sensitivity to certain foods, but don’t realize it.
+The same goes with the foods you choose to consume, especially since Greuner says most people have a sensitivity to certain foods but do not realize it.
 Pay attention to how your body responds when you eat cheese, gluten, protein shakes or fatty foods.
 Often times, the grumbles and noise of your stomach will give you a clue if it is good for your unique system or not.
 An allergy test can clear up any lurky signs, too.
 Greuner also suggests increasing your intake of insoluble fibers — like nuts, cauliflower, green beans or potatoes — and cut back on carbonated beverages.
 These foods are easier on your digestive system, while still fulfilling your health needs.
-Eat slowly — and don’t lay down for an hour after your meals, Grenuer adds.
+Eat slowly — and do not lay down for an hour after your meals, Grenuer adds.

 “Why does my smell change down there?
 Is it bad?”

 But, because it is a delicate, sensitive area, many factors can impact our natural flora.
 These include serious ailments like STIs, but can also be as simple as taking antibiotics, or leaving a tampon on for too long.
-Major hormonal shifts including pregnancy, breastfeeding or menopause also play a role, and can cause your smell to vary.
-And even if you aren’t always peachy-clean and scent-free all the time, that is OK.
+Major hormonal shifts including pregnancy, breastfeeding or menopause also play a role and can cause your smell to vary.
+And even if you are not always peachy-clean and scent-free all the time, that is OK.
 “Up to three-fourths of a teaspoon of vaginal moisture a day can be expected, and discharge can often increase mid-cycle during ovulation,” she explains.
-This is often when you’ll catch a whiff.
-Most of the time, there’s not reason to raise concern.
+This is often when you will catch a whiff.
+Most of the time, there is not a reason to raise concern.
 However, McKenzie says that if a vaginal smell develops a fishy or yeasty odor or is noticeable enough that you feel the need to cover up the smell — especially if it is associated with increased itching, burning or redness — an infection is likely.